angelddaz/de-challenges/spark/single_cluster_deployment/README.md

   ]
 }
 ```
-Part 5: After creating a second AWS IAM Role for extensive ec2 permissions, we return to Databricks to finish deployment.
+Part 5: After creating a second AWS IAM Role for extensive ec2 permissions, we return to Databricks to generate permissions for our S3 bucket.

 1. Return to the Databricks Account Console and in the **AWS Account** tab, paste the `databricks_cluster` **Role ARN** you copied in the last step into the **Role ARN** field.
 2. Click **Next Step**.
 3. Enter your bucket name and click **Generate Policy**.
 Copy the generated policy.
 4. In the AWS console, go to **S3** and click your bucket name.
 5. Go to the **Permissions** tab and scroll down to **Bucket Policy** then click **Edit**.
-6. Replace the policy using what you just copied and click Save.
+6. Replace the policy with the copied generated policy from step 3 and click Save.
 7. Now go the **Properties** tab then the **Bucket Versioning** tile and click **Enable versioning** then **Save**.
 8. Go back to the Databricks Account Console and in the AWS Storage tab click **Apply Change**.
 9. Deployment should take about 30 minutes